 Silver Discoverer will be sailing through the Sundarbans up the Mongla River to reach Mongla Port, one of Bangladesh’s important seaports –although found inland- to clear into the country.

 While we travel up the river, spend time on the outer decks to get a first impression of the world’s largest mangrove forest.
 Alternatively, attend lecture presentation or talks to know more about this fascinating part of the Indian subcontinent.

 During the three days we will spend here, Silver Discoverer will be mainly based in the Pashur River.
 We intend go ashore at Hiron Point for natural history walks and possibly an exploratory Zodiac cruise.
 This is where we will pick up local rangers which together with local guides will accompany us during the three days of exploration.

 The days will be spent going out early in the morning.
 After our first impressions we will head back to Silver Discoverer to escape the mid-day heat.
-During the afternoons, we will take to the Zodiacs to look for aquatic mammals that frequent the tidal waters, including the Ganges dolphin, Indo-Pacific humpbacked dolphin, Irrawaddy dolphin and finless porpoise, while on land we might see wild boar, spotted deer, and rhesus macaques.
+During the afternoons, we will again take to the Zodiacs to look for aquatic mammals that frequent the tidal waters, including the Ganges dolphin, Indo-Pacific humpbacked dolphin, Irrawaddy dolphin and finless porpoise, while on land we might see wild boar, spotted deer, and rhesus macaques.